Aalto5G/yale/README.md

 A number of object types is limited to at most close to 256 items of the given type (few last numbers may be reseved for special purposes).
 The reason is that many integers are limited to 8 bits for space reasons.
-There may be at most 64 callbacks, because the maximum supported integer type is 64 bits.

 Callbacks and actions are supported.
 Actions are executed when the parser reaches a given state.
 Callbacks are executed when lexing.
 The callback system